anthonyvoracle/OKE-Debug-Pod-Node-Doctor-Runbook/README.md

 ## 6. Copy the bundle or log to your local machine

-First confirm where the file exists.
+First switch to a new terminal on your local machine.
+We will confirm where the file exists.
 The output may be in the pod filesystem or on the host filesystem mounted at `/host`.

 ```bash
 kubectl exec -it node-debugger-10.0.10.42-xxxxx -- sh -c 'ls -l /tmp /var/log/oke-node-doctor /host/tmp /host/var/log/oke-node-doctor'